Flat Bands and Ferrimagnetic Order in Electronically Correlated Dice-Lattice Ribbons: Abstract

 \section{Abstract}

-We introduce the concept of ``dice ladders''.
-These are ribbons of the dice two-dimensional lattice previously studied in F. Wang and Y. Ran, Phys.
-Rev. B {\bf 84}, 241103 (2011), that display nontrivial topological properties, such as Chern numbers equal to 2.
-By studying the dice-lattice tight-binding model in the presence of Rashba spin-orbit coupling and an external magnetic field, we observed that dice ladders qualitatively display similar properties to their two-dimensional counterpart.
+We study ribbons of the dice two-dimensional lattice (that we call ``dice ladders'') known to have nontrivial topological properties, such as Chern numbers 2 [Wang and Y. Ran, Phys.
+Rev. B {\bf 84}, 241103 (2011)].
+Our main results are two folded: (1) Analyzing the tight-binding model in the presence of Rashba spin-orbit coupling and an external magnetic field, we observed that dice ladders qualitatively display properties similar to their two-dimensional counterpart all the way to the limit of only two legs in the short direction.
 This includes flat bands near the Fermi level, edge currents and edge charge localization near zero energy when open boundary conditions are used, two chiral edge modes, and a nonzero Hall conductance.
-While the finite number of momenta in the short direction when using cylindrical or toroidal boundary conditions prevents having sharp integer Chern numbers, the dice ladders provide useful toy models that qualitatively resemble the true topological planar systems.
-Using ladders has the important advantage that correlation effects, such as Hubbard $U$ couplings, can be studied with powerful computational many-body techniques specialized to one-dimensional geometries.
-Our results thus pave the way towards numerical studies of the combined influence of flat bands, edge currents, and Hubbard correlation in a single model, one of the frontiers in theory of Quantum Materials.
+(2) We studied the effect of Hubbard correlation $U$ in the two-leg dice ladder using Lanczos and density matrix renormalization group techniques.
+We show that increasing $U$ the flat bands split without the need of introducing external fields.
+Moreover, robust ferrimagnetic order develops.
+Overall, our work establishes dice ladders as a promising playground to study the combined effect of topology and correlation effects, one of the frontiers in Quantum Materials.